NVMeTCP-IP Core for 25G Datasheet

 In

-The lower 16 bytes of NVMe Qualifed Name (NQN) of the host system, defined as a string of Unicode characters.
-Total size of HostNQN is 223 bytes, 207 bytes by parameter assignment (HostNQNH) and 16 bytes by this input (HostNQNL).
-When the length of the name is less than the maximum size, the remaining characters must be set to 00h, similar to TrgNQN.
-This value is used by the target system to grant permission to specific hosts for accessing the SSD.
+The lower 16 bytes of the host system’s NVMe Qualified Name (NQN), defined as a Unicode string.
+The total HostNQN size is 223 bytes, with 207 bytes set by HostNQNH and 16 bytes by HostNQNL.
+Excess characters should be filled with 00h, similar to TrgNQN.
+This is used when the target system grants access permissions for the SSD to specific hosts.

 TrgNQN[1783:0]